 If you’re a MileagePlus member looking to make the most of your United miles, you’re in the right place.
-The year 2025 is a period of significant transformation for the program, with major devaluations, exciting new partnerships, and brand-new premium cabins on the horizon.
-Since United moved to a dynamic pricing model, finding the best value “Saver Awards” has become a real challenge.
+The MileagePlus program has undergone massive changes heading into 2026: overhauled earning multipliers, new cardmember award discounts, the launch of Polaris Studio suites, an expanded JetBlue partnership, and ITA Airways joining Star Alliance.
+Since United uses dynamic pricing, finding the best value “Saver Awards” remains a real challenge.

 But don’t worry, we are here to help.
 In this ultimate guide, we’ll show you exactly how to find United Saver Award flights in no time using AwardFares.
 We’ll cover everything from the basics of what a Saver Award is, to the secret fare codes you need to know, and advanced strategies for booking, helping you unlock the full potential of your MileagePlus account.